This article may contain compensated links. Please read disclaimer for more info.

 Where to stay in Dijon:

-And there you have it, the list of the most beautiful cities in France to visit.
-Which of these prettiest cities in France would you like to explore right now?
+And there you have it — the list of the most beautiful cities in France for every kind of traveler.
+Which cities would you like to explore right now?